luisfabib/fhircraft/docs/user-guide/resources-construction.md

 ### Basic URL Resolution

 Canonical URLs provide a standardized way to reference FHIR structure definitions.
-Fhircraft can resolve these URLs automatically, checking local sources first and falling back to internet downloads when needed:
+Fhircraft will attempt to resolve these URLs automatically, checking local sources first and falling back to internet downloads when needed:

 ```python
 from fhircraft.fhir.resources.factory import construct_resource_model